DennisGross/COOL-MC/README.md

 After we modeled the environment, we can train RL agents on this environment.
 It is also possible to develop your own RL agents:
 1. Create a AGENT_NAME.py in the src.rl_agents package
-2. Create a class AGENT_NAME and inherit all methods from src.agent.Agent
+2. Create a class AGENT_NAME and inherit all methods from common.rl_agents.Agent
-3. Set use_tf_environment to true if you use tf_environments instead of py_environments from tf_agents
-4. Override all the needed methods (depends on your agent) + the agent save- and load-method.
+3. Override all the needed methods (depends on your agent) + the agent save- and load-method.
-5. In src.rl_agents.agent_builder extends the build_agent method with an additional elif branch for your agent
+4. In src.rl_agents.agent_builder extends the build_agent method with an additional elif branch for your agent
-6. Add additional command-line arguments in cool_mc.py (if needed)
+5. Add additional command-line arguments in cool_mc.py (if needed)

 Here are some tips that may improve the training progress: